Learning a practical skill to find and participate in meaningful work.

 But in our world, not everyone gets the opportunity to use them.
 We’re changing that.

 Sewing is a valuable, in-demand skill, that can lift Haitians out of poverty.
-There are very few sewing programs in Northwest Haiti, and ours are the only programs in our areas.
-Since all of the school uniforms in Haiti are handmade, this provides a good source of income for those with this specialized skill.
+Since most school uniforms in Haiti are handmade, this provides a good source of income for those with this specialized skill.
 In addition to school uniforms, there is demand for a variety of everyday and special occasion clothes and accessories.

 Work is a gift, and it’s part of God’s plan.